Leonardo (company): Areas of business

 Its production activities and its main industrial and commercial bases are located in Italy, the United Kingdom, Poland and the United States.
-Moreover, Leonardo has gained a significant presence in France and Germany, and is a partner for various international industrial collaborations.
+Leonardo has gained a significant presence in France and Germany, and is a partner for various international industrial collaborations.

 The company is an ITER supplier.

 In December 2021, Leonardo Electronics announced it would be building a semiconductor device fabrication facility in Oro Valley, Arizona with construction beginning in the first half of 2022.

+Leonardo's ongoing supply of equipment for Israel's military has attracted controversy.
+In June 2025, Leonardo was identified in a UN expert's report on corporations aiding Israel that "may be embedded in an economy of genocide".